 - State agencies — Department of Environmental Protection, Department of Conservation and Natural Resources

 - West Penn Power and Allegheny Power Systems

 Education majors student teach for one semester during their undergraduate studies.
 The student teaching placement provides background in teaching geography, earth science, general science, and environmental education.

-Three major student organizations available to all geography majors are Gamma Theta Upsilon, an international honorary society in geography-earth science; the Student Environmental Action Committee, in which students can become more actively involved with environmental issues both on campus and in the community; and the Geography-Earth Science Organization, which sponsors many environmentally oriented programs, field trips, and outdoor activities.
+Three student organizations are available to all geography majors: Gamma Theta Upsilon, an international honorary society in geography-earth science; the Student Environmental Action Committee, in which students can become more actively involved with environmental issues both on campus and in the community; and the Geography-Earth Science Organization, which sponsors many environmentally oriented programs, field trips, and outdoor activities.